-It’s not surprising that Semester at Sea (SAS) is one of CSU’s most popular education abroad options.
-Voyaging around the world via cruise ship is something most college students — or anyone for that matter — would sign up for in a heartbeat.
+It’s not surprising that Semester at Sea is one of CSU’s most-popular education abroad options.
+Voyaging around the world via cruise ship is something most college students would sign up for in a heartbeat.

 What appealed to you about the Semester at Sea program?